 Benthic Invertebrate Community

-The EPT index did not change appreciably between years, and there was little difference between benthic invertebrate communities in the treatment and reference reaches in the pre-treatment year (MRBP: A = 0.041, p = 0.071), or the post-treatment year (A = -0.022, p = 0.838).
+The density of Ephemeroptera, Plecoptera, Trichoptera (EPT index) did not change appreciably between years, and there was little difference between benthic invertebrate communities in the treatment and reference reaches in the pre-treatment year (MRBP: A = 0.041, p = 0.071), or the post-treatment year (A = -0.022, p = 0.838).
 The indicator species analysis confirmed the lack of grouping from MRBP by not identifying any taxa with significant changes in fidelity or exclusivity in response to the treatment.
-The results from the NMS ordinations support the results of the MRBP and ISA (Figure 2).
+The results from the NMS ordinations support the results of the MRBP and ISA (Figure 2) with community differences between years but not between reach types within a year before or after the gap manipulations.

 Figure 2: NMS of each reach in invertebrate community space.
 Each point represents a single stream reach, shapes identify stream, and color identifies treament and year.